How do wrist and hand muscles affect bat control?

 The Important Hand and Wrist Muscles

-The main muscle groups include:
+The primary muscle groups include:

 How These Muscles Help With Batting